-2.89.
+4.101.
 Interest in the movement of people across national boundaries, namely, international migration, has steadily grown among countries concomitant with the increase in international migration.
+The decision to collect and disseminate information on international migration in a census is dependent upon a number of considerations and national circumstances, including, for example, the national needs for such data.
+Data on international migrants could provide information on the diversity of a population and can serve to identify subgroups of a population.
 The present section on international migration supplements and expands the topic "geographical and internal migration characteristics", which is covered above.
-Definitions of international migration and specific ways of applying them in population censuses, consistent with the United Nations Recommendations on Statistics of International Migration, Revision 1,98 are presented in this section.
+Definitions of international migration and specific ways of applying them in population censuses, consistent with the United Nations Recommendations on Statistics of International Migration, Revision 1,149 are presented in this section.

-2.90.
+4.102.
 The revised United Nations Recommendations on Statistics of International Migration deals with both international migration flows and international migrant stock, and identifies population censuses as being the main source for collecting data on international migrants and their characteristics.
 This section is concerned chiefly with the topic of international migrant stock as derived from population censuses.

-2.91.
+4.103.
 In the Recommendations on Statistics of International Migration (para.
-187), the stock of international migrants present in a country is defined as "the set of persons who have ever changed their country of usual residence, that is to say, persons who have spent at least a year of their lives in a country other than the one in which they live at the time the data are gathered".
+185), the stock of international migrants present in a country is defined as "the set of persons who have ever changed their country of usual residence, that is to say, persons who have spent at least a year of their lives in a country other than the one in which they live at the time the data are gathered".
 However, given that this information can be difficult to obtain, it is often approximated by other population groups such as persons born abroad or persons whose country of citizenship differs from that of the country they reside in.

-2.92.
-Consequently, for the study of international migration, census recommendations tend to focus on two subgroups of the population: the foreign-born population and the foreign citizens living in the country of enumeration.
-In order to identify members of those groups, two items must be recorded in the census: (a) the country of birth, and
+4.104.
+Consequently, for the study of international migration, census recommendations tend to focus on two sub-groups of the population: the foreign-born population and the foreign citizens living in the country of enumeration.
+In order to identify members of those groups, two items must be recorded in the census: (a) the country of birth, and (b) the country of citizenship.
+In addition, it is important to record the year of arrival in the country of enumeration so as to establish the length of stay of international migrants residing in the country.